DanielMeixner/w10demoking/README.md

 Make sure you start these Apps once, to register correctly on the system.

 Have fun with it mod it fork it ... but keep it simple.

+# More Info
+Find info on my own Blog: http://www.DevelopersDevelopersDevelopersDevelopers.net

+Find more info on all things related to Windows app development on Microsoft Virtual Academy: http://www.microsoftvirtualacademy.com

+Follow me on twitter: https://twitter.com/DanielMeixner